 Possible side effects include drowsiness, sadness and anxiety, muscle spasms, and changes in heart rate.
 Siberian ginseng is likely safe when taken orally for a short period, but it’s not recommended to take it with alcohol, heart medications, diuretics, sedatives, or certain diabetes drugs.

 A small shrub with yellow flowers native to India and North Africa, Ashwagandha (Withania somnifera) is also known as Indian ginseng and winter cherry.
-It’s typically used supplementally as an extract or powder made from the plant’s leaves or roots.
+One of the most popular adaptogen types, it’s typically used supplementally as an extract or powder made from the plant’s leaves or roots.

 Studied benefits include reducing inflammation, improving insulin sensitivity and blood sugar regulation, supporting fertility, increasing muscle mass and strength, lowering cholesterol and triglycerides, anticancer effects, and alleviating depression, stress, and anxiety.
 Some people report experiencing lucid dreams (being able to control your dreams while you’re in them) after taking Ashwagandha.
 While others claim that the herb facilitates deep, dreamless sleep.